mtollefsen/notebooks/README.md

 - https://liquipedia.net/overwatch/ was a great resource in helping understand and validate certain parts of the data
 - Database normalization and the normal forms
 - Sargable queries
-- Expressions to help troubleshoot the dataset:
+- Expressions that were helpful in troubleshooting the dataset:
   -  IS / IS NOT NULL
   -  DISTINCT
   -  COUNT(column) <> COUNT(DISTINCT(column))